 - We advise you to reconsider your need to travel to most of the areas of Nepal bordering India, including travel on the East/West Highway, due to widespread violent protests.
 See Safety and security.

 - Protests in Nepal’s southern provinces bordering India have resulted in a shortage of fuel and other essential supplies throughout Nepal.
 If you are planning on travelling to Nepal we suggest you contact your tour provider to assess if your tour will be affected by the fuel shortages.

 - Nepal is in a highly active earthquake region and earthquakes and tremors are common.
 In the event of a major earthquake, there is likely to be loss of life, widespread damage and severe disruptions to essential services.
 You should familiarise yourself with earthquake safety procedures.

-- Following major earthquakes in 2015, we continue to advise you to reconsider your need to travel to the Langtang and Manaslu trekking regions which were devastated by avalanches and landslides.
+- Following major earthquakes in 2015, we continue to advise you to reconsider your need to travel to the Langtang Valley and Manaslu trekking regions which were devastated by avalanches and landslides.
 These areas remain unsafe.
 See Additional information.

 - Trekking can be dangerous.
 If you choose to trek in Nepal, you should only use reputable trekking companies with professional guides.
 You should not trek alone.

 - The monsoon season (June – August) poses a significantly increased landslide risk, including around major roads and in all trekking areas, given the loose soil from the earthquake combined with monsoonal rains.
 See Local travel.

 - On 25 August 2015, the Supreme Court of Nepal issued an interim order to immediately halt commercial surrogacy services in Nepal.
 The Australian Government strongly recommends that commissioning parents not consider surrogacy in Nepal.
 See our International Surrogacy bulletin and our Overseas births, adoptions and surrogacies page for further information.

 - See Travel Smart for general advice for all travellers.